 These guidelines apply to the SIAM Annual Meeting; other SIAM Conferences, Symposia and Workshops have their own set of guidelines.

-The primary role of the organizing committee is to design the technical program, including selection of themes, invitation of plenary speakers, topical speakers, minitutorial speakers, and minisymposium organizers, and scheduling of all sessions.
-The committee also reviews proposals for contributed presentations and posters, and may choose to accept or reject such proposals.
+The primary role of the Organizing Committee is to design the technical program, including selection of themes, invitation of plenary speakers, topical speakers, minitutorial speakers, and minisymposium organizers.
+The co-chairs review submissions and recommend acceptance or rejection.

-It is the responsibility of the organizing committee to ensure broad representation of plenary speakers, topical speakers, minitutorial speaker, and minisymposium organizers in all aspects of the program; these aspects include relevant scientific disciplines, industry, and geographic balance.
+It is the responsibility of the Organizing Committee to ensure broad representation of plenary speakers, topical speakers, minitutorial speakers, and minisymposium organizers in all aspects of the program; these aspects include relevant scientific disciplines, industry, and geographic balance.

-A special attempt should be made to include speakers and topics from industry which plays a vital role in SIAM.
-In addition, it is the policy of the SIAM Board to urge organizers to include women and underrepresented minorities in the selection of high profile participants in the conference such as members of the organizing committee, invited speakers, and minisymposium organizers.
+A special attempt should be made to include speakers and topics from industry which plays a vital role in the community.
+In addition, it is the policy of the SIAM Board to urge organizers to include women and underrepresented minorities in the selection of high profile participants in the conference such as members of the Organizing Committee, invited speakers, and minisymposium organizers.

 The SIAM office is responsible for all financial commitments, signing of contracts, and holds final authority over all decisions with financial implications.

-The site and date for the annual meeting are determined by SIAM's Program Committee, which is chaired by the Vice President for Programs.
+The site and date for the Annual Meeting are determined by SIAM's Committee on Programs and Conferences, which is chaired by the Vice President for Programs.
 The co-chairs should NOT contact a hotel, university, or other site without the explicit consent of SIAM's Conference Director.

-- Invited Talks: The Annual meeting may be held jointly with one or two SIAGs and will usually contain up to four (4) SIAG tracks (invited topical speaker, minisymposium track, and contributed sessions).
-A SIAG meeting held joint with annual should be scheduled at the beginning of the annual meeting so as not to conflict with SIAM board and council meetings.
-A sample format for a meeting joint with one SIAG is available here.
-The standard format has 2 types of invited speakers: plenary and topical.
+- Invited Talks: The Annual Meeting may be held jointly with one or two SIAM Activity Groups and will usually contain up to four SIAM Activity Group tracks (invited topical speaker, minisymposium track, and contributed sessions).
+A SIAM Activity Group meeting held jointly should happen at the beginning of the Annual Meeting so as not to conflict with SIAM Board and Council meetings.
+A sample format for a meeting joint with one SIAM Activity Group is available here.
+The standard format has two types of invited speakers: plenary and topical.

+- Plenary talks are 45 minutes.
 They should be accessible to a wide audience.
 They sketch the history of the area, describe today's context or applications, and discuss prospects for the future.
-If the meeting is joint with a SIAG there is one joint plenary speaker selected in cooperation with the SIAG.
+If the meeting is joint with a SIAM Activity Group there is one joint plenary speaker selected in cooperation with the SIAM Activity Group.

-More information about invited talks and SIAG tracks specific to your meeting will be discussed in an introductory conference call with the executive director, SIAM meeting manager, and director of programs and services.
+More information about invited talks and SIAM Activity Group tracks specific to your meeting will be discussed in an introductory conference call with the Executive Director, SIAM Meeting Manager, and Director of Programs and Services.

 - Minitutorials: A minitutorial is ordinarily a two-hour session whose purpose is to highlight a future direction or emerging area.
 A minitutorial can be a quick introduction to a hot topic, or it can survey an area of broad interest.
 It must be attractive to the large and varied SIAM community, including members from industry, students, practitioners, theoreticians, physical and biological scientists, engineers and computer scientists.
 A minitutorial should get an audience of nonexperts interested in and excited about a new topic.

 - Tracks: A track is a sequence of events devoted to a research area.
-It consists of a minimum of four (4) minisymposium spread over two (2) consecutive days, a topical speaker, and contributed sessions.
+It consists of a minimum of four minisymposia spread over two consecutive days, a topical speaker, and contributed sessions.

-Up to four (4) SIAGs will be asked to provide tracks at the annual meeting.
-The OC may also select other themes for tracks.
-SIAGs or track organizers may also recommend to the OC a plenary speaker in the research area targeted by the track.
+Up to four SIAM Activity Groups will be asked to provide tracks at the Annual Meeting.
+The Organizing Committee may also select other themes for tracks.
+SIAM Activity Groups or track organizers may also recommend to the Organizing Committee a plenary speaker in the research area targeted by the track.

-- Other Events: In addition to the scientific program, the following events are part of the annual meeting: AWM workshop, Workshop Celebrating Diversity, Teachers' Day, Students' Day, Career Fair, Professional Development Evening, Prize Luncheon, Prize Lectures, John von Neumann Lecture, I. E. Block Community Lecture, SIAM Board, Council, and committee meetings.
+- Other Events: In addition to the scientific program, the following events are part of the Annual Meeting: AWM Workshop, Workshop Celebrating Diversity, Teachers' Day, Student Days, Career Fair, Professional Development Evening, Prize Luncheon, Prize Lectures, John von Neumann Lecture, I. E. Block Community Lecture, SIAM Board, Council, and committee meetings.
 Although the co-chairs are not responsible for these events, they should keep in touch with the coordinators of these events to avoid scheduling conflicts.

 The check list below describes activities to be completed by a deadline relative to the start of the meeting.
 Absolute deadlines for specific meetings are emailed to the co-chairs.

-The organizing committee (OC) plans the scientific program of the meeting.
-It is the policy of SIAM to urge Conference Chairs to include women, underrepresented minorities, industrial members, and government lab employees in the selection of high profile participants (this includes members of the organizing committee, invited plenary speakers and solicited minisymposium organizers).
-SIAM encourages the inclusion of junior scientists in the organizing committee.
+The Organizing Committee plans the scientific program of the meeting.
+It is the policy of SIAM to urge Conference Chairs to include women, underrepresented minorities, industrial members, and government lab employees in the selection of high profile participants (this includes members of the Organizing Committee, invited plenary speakers and solicited minisymposium organizers).
+SIAM encourages the inclusion of junior scientists in the Organizing Committee.

-- Ex officio members: SIAM VP for Programs
+- Ex officio members: SIAM Vice President for Programs

-- OC members must be approved by SIAM VP for Programs before invitations are issued.
+- Organizing Committee members must be approved by SIAM Vice President for Programs before invitations are issued.

-- A representative from each of the SIAGs sponsoring a track should be on the OC.
+- A representative from each of the SIAM Activity Groups sponsoring a track should be on the Organizing Committee.

-- If the meeting is joint with a SIAG a member of the SIAG OC should also be on the Annual OC
+- If the meeting is joint with a SIAM Activity Group a member of the SIAM Activity Group Organizing Committee should also be on the Annual Organizing Committee.

 - Liaison from Workshop Celebrating Diversity Working Group

-- The co-chairs receive complimentary registration and up to 14 OC members receive complimentary registration.
+- The co-chairs receive complimentary registration and up to 14 Organizing Committee members receive complimentary registration.

-- It is preferable that OC members be SIAM members.
+- It is preferable that Organizing Committee members be SIAM members.

-It is up to the co-chairs how much they involve the OC in the following steps.
+It is up to the co-chairs how much they involve the Organizing Committee in the following steps.

 The purpose of the themes is to attract people to the meeting.
 The themes should reflect the interests of the SIAM community, span a wide range of areas, and be exciting and forward looking.
 In addition, participants can also contribute talks and minisymposia on any topic of interest to SIAM.

-- Include the themes of the tracks sponsored by the SIAGs.
+- Include the themes of the tracks sponsored by the SIAM Activity Groups.

-- The OC may also select other themes.
+- The Organizing Committee may also select other themes.